Uruguay (South America)

 Seatbelts are mandatory for all occupants, front and back.

-Children under 12 years must ride in the back seat with an appropriate restraint system.
+Children under 12 years or under 150cm tall must ride in the back seat with an appropriate restraint system.

 Items/Documents Required when Driving: